jwbe/beanstalk-microsite/src/content/faqs/faq-29.md

 ### One off top ups

-We typically collect one off top ups weekly on Wednesdays.
-If the Wednesday clashes with a public holiday, then the collection date will be the first working day after.
+We typically collect one off top ups weekly on Mondays.
+If the Monday clashes with a public holiday, then the collection date will be the first working day after.

 We send payment instructions to the bank 5 working days in advance.
-This means that if you request a top up, we will collect it on Wednesday week after you requested the top up.
+This means that if you request a top up, we will collect it on Monday week after you requested the top up.

 We will confirm your top up to you by email 5 working days in advance of collection so you know the exact day it is going.